tonyzdev/tonyzdev.github.io/index.md

 <h1>Co-founder as Start-up</h1>

-He started a company with my partner in Feb 2024 specializing in quantitative trading of US stock options, named *Gemini Fish Tech Ltd*.
+He started a company with partners in Feb 2024 specializing in quantitative trading of US stock options, named *Gemini Fish Tech Ltd*.
 He expects to start a new firm to do LLM related in the near future.

 <!-- {% include_relative _includes/publications.md %} -->